Jaat2727/Torrent-Downloader-on-Collab/README.md

 ## How to Use (Copy-Paste Ready)

+**IMPORTANT: Before you begin, change the Colab runtime type to GPU for potentially faster downloads (although it's not strictly required for this script to *function*, network speed is generally better on GPU runtimes).
+To do this:**

+1.  **Click "Runtime" in the menu bar.**
+2.  **Select "Change runtime type".**
+3.  **Under "Hardware accelerator", choose "GPU".**
+4.  **Click "Save".**  (This will restart the Colab runtime.)

+Now, follow these steps:

 1.  **Install Dependencies:** Run this code in a Colab cell *before* running the main code:

      ```bash